gnosis/dex-liquidity-provision/scripts/README.md

 In order to document the brackets deployed form a specific MASTER_SAFE, one can run the following script:

 ```
-npx truffle exec scripts/getDeployedBrackets.js --masterSafe=$MASTER_SAFE --network=$NETWORK_NAME
+npx truffle exec scripts/get_deployed_brackets.js --masterSafe=$MASTER_SAFE --network=$NETWORK_NAME
 ```

 This command will print the brackets comma separated and it will put them into csv file.
+In order to copy the csv file's content into a google spread sheet, you can just copy the text within the csv file and paste it into the spread sheet.
+Then, in google sheet use the paste option "split text into columns" and use the ',' as separator.

 ### Confirming multisig-transactions on gnosis-safe with Metamask